tugberkugurlu/go-bloggy/web/posts/2020/2020-09-05-go-golang-slice-responsibly.md

 </pre></p>

 <p>
-There is no one size fit all the problems solution here.
+There is no one-size-fits-all solution to the the problem here.
 It will really depend on your usage, and what type of contract you are exposing from your defined type.
 If you are after creating a domain model encapsulation where you don't want to allow unmodified access to the state of that model, you should instead make a copy of the slice that you want to return, with the cost of extra time and space complexity you are introducing.
 The following code shows the only modification we would have done to the above example to make this work:
 </p>

 <p><pre>